Description

 A disk image (

 .img) is a sector-by-sector copy of a storage device.
-The.gzextension means it's gzip-compressed to save space;gunzipdecompresses it before analysis.
-Disk images preserve everything: file contents, metadata, slack space, deleted file remnants, and even data in unallocated sectors - making them richer evidence than a simple file copy.The hint file named
+The.gzextension means it is gzip-compressed;gunzipdecompresses it before analysis.
+Disk images preserve everything: file contents, metadata, slack space, deleted file remnants, and data in unallocated sectors.For orientation you can mount the image (

 Flag